 A second chance to watch Daniel Linehan’s performance of untitled duet captured live on Thursday 12 December 2013 at Tate Modern

-Daniel Linehan presents a new karaoke-style performance for two dancers, Anneleen Keppens and himself, in which words from a prepared script are projected onto the back wall of the Performance Room.
+Anneleen Keppens and Daniel Linehan, perform words from a prepared script are projected onto the back wall of the Performance Room.
 As the dancers read the text, they execute hundreds of detailed movements which have been meticulously designed in response to the score of spoken words.
 The dance accentuates all of the strange rhythms hiding within everyday speech: the hesitancies, interruptions, and stutters.
 Its aim, as in any good conversation, is to generate a continual emergence of difference.

 Dancer and choreographer Daniel Linehan considers the boundaries and commonalities between dance and non-dance forms using recorded and projected video images.
 He plays with texts, movements, images, songs and videos to create text and dance-based performances.